 What powers does the Court of Protection have?

-The Court of Protection has the power to appoint a Deputy to administer the person’s property and financial affairs.
+The Court of Protection has the power to appoint a deputy to administer a person’s property and financial affairs.
 This will include authority to buy and sell assets, collect benefits, pay bills and deal with bank accounts.
 Deputies can also be appointed with responsibility for issues of personal health and welfare.

 Who decides if someone has lost mental capacity?